Design Resilient Buildings

 Commercial Property Assessed Clean Energy (CPACE)

-This Better Buildings Resource Hub, a part of the Financing Navigator, gives building owners an overview of CPACE financing to help implement projects and improve the resiliency of their buildings.
+This fact sheet in the Financing Navigator gives building owners an overview of CPACE financing to help implement projects and improve the resiliency of their buildings.

 CHP Technical Assistance Partnerships